National Council on Disability (NCD) releases National Disability Policy a Progress Report detailing Federal disability policy.

 National Council on Disability Releases Federal State of the Union - New Report Offers Solutions for Improving Equality and Increasing Savings.

-On Tuesday, November 1, the National Council on Disability (NCD) will release National Disability Policy: A Progress Report detailing Federal disability policy.
+On Tuesday, November 1, the National Council on Disability (NCD) released National Disability Policy: A Progress Report detailing Federal disability policy.

 NCD is a small, independent federal agency comprised of 15 Presidentially-appointed, Senate-confirmed Council Members and a small staff, who advise the President, Congress and other Federal agencies on disability issues, programs and services.

 In the report, NCD assesses Federal disability policy in the United States and examines how emerging trends and government policies influence the quality of life of Americans with disabilities.